gnzsnz/ib-gateway-docker/template_README.md

     trader:
   ```

 - SSH Tunnel, enable ssh tunnel as explained in [ssh tunnel](#ssh-tunnel) section.
-This will only make IB API port avaible through a secure SSH tunnel.
+This will only make IB API port available through a secure SSH tunnel.
 Secure option if utilized correctly.

 ### SSH Tunnel

 You can optionally setup an SSH tunnel to avoid exposing IB Gateway port.
 The container DOES NOT run an SSH server (sshd), what it does is to create a [remote tunnel](https://manpages.ubuntu.com/manpages/jammy/en/man1/ssh.1.html) using ssh client.
 So basically it will connect to an ssh server and expose IB Gateway port there.

-An example setup would be to run [ib-gateway-docker](https://github.com/gnzsnz/ib-gateway-docker) with a sidecar [ssh bastion](https://github.com/gnzsnz/docker-bastion) and a [jupyter-quant](https://github.com/gnzsnz/jupyter-quant), which provides a fully working algorithmic trading enviroment.
+An example setup would be to run [ib-gateway-docker](https://github.com/gnzsnz/ib-gateway-docker) with a sidecar [ssh bastion](https://github.com/gnzsnz/docker-bastion) and a [jupyter-quant](https://github.com/gnzsnz/jupyter-quant), which provides a fully working algorithmic trading environment.
 In simple terms ib gateway opens a **remote** port on ssh bastion and listen to connections on it.
 While [jupyter-quant](https://github.com/gnzsnz/jupyter-quant) will open a **local** port that is tunneled into bastion on the same port opened by ib-gateway-docker.
 This combination of tunnels will expose IB API port into [jupyter-quant](https://github.com/gnzsnz/jupyter-quant) making it available for use with [ib_insync](https://github.com/erdewit/ib_insync).
 The only port available to the outside world is the [ssh bastion](https://github.com/gnzsnz/docker-bastion) port, which has hardened security defaults and cryptographic key authentication.

 Sample ssh tunnels for reference.